Skip to main content

 Key Facts

-1. 30 March 2026: Iranian parliamentary security commission approved a rial toll on all vessels transiting the Strait of Hormuz.
+1. On 30 March 2026, Iran’s parliamentary security commission approved a rial toll on all vessels transiting the Strait of Hormuz.

 Background & Context

-The Strait of Hormuz is a strategic maritime chokepoint linking the Persian Gulf to the Arabian Sea, making it vital for global energy security.
-Iran's toll and ship bans reflect a blend of economic self‑reliance and geopolitical signaling amid heightened sanctions and regional tensions, topics central to GS2 (Polity & International Relations) and GS3 (Economy).
+The Strait of Hormuz is a strategic maritime chokepoint linking the Persian Gulf with the Arabian Sea, vital for global energy security.
+Iran’s toll and ship bans are a sovereign fiscal response to sanctions‑induced revenue loss and signal a shift in regional maritime power dynamics, directly relevant to GS2 (International Relations) and GS3 (Economy).

 Mains Answer Angle